Todd-Thomas/cranberry-sauce/README.md

 # Action and Stats library
-A simple Java library that accepts action names, with times and can return the statistics based on the average length for each action.
+This code is intended to be a simple Java library that accepts action names, with times and can return the statistics based on the average length for each action.
+Calls to `addAction` and `getStats` are thread safe.

 ## How to Install Required Dependencies
 Since the requirements allowed for any language and stated that the application needed to run on Linux